ConnorUllmann/create-ts-enum/README.md

 const color = Color.Red; // 'r'
 ```

-These utilities include an ordered list of elements, a type-guard, a mapping from each value to its index in the list, and various functions for making subsets and reorderings.
+These utilities include an ordered list of elements, a type-guard, a mapping from each value to its index in the ordered list, and functions for making subsets and reorderings.
 The major advantage of this approach is its type-safety; the type of every value returned is known exactly at compile-time.
 ```typescript
 const {
   Enum,